autotest/autotest/documentation/source/main/local/DistroDetection.rst

 .. autofunction:: register_probe

-Now, remember that for things to happen smootlhy your registered probe must be a subclass of :class:`Probe`.
+Now, remember that for things to happen smoothly your registered probe must be a subclass of :class:`Probe`.

 API Reference